 Author: Melissa S. Burdorf, JD, Legal Editor

-Updated to reflect the court-related leave protections of the forthcoming domestic violence leave and accommodation laws.
+Updated to include the court-related leave protections of the domestic violence leave and accommodation laws, effective January 1, 2018.

 Updated when to include, policy and guidance to reflect an employee's right to take unpaid time off to respond to a subpoena, effective June 6, 2016.